 Baker University Institutional Review Board

-The purpose of the Baker University Institutional Review Board is to ensure the ethical conduct in research involving human participants or animal subjects.
+The purpose of the Baker University Institutional Review Board is to ensure the ethical conduct in research involving human participants.

-2. To advise the Office of the Provost of the university’s compliance with federal guidelines and inform the university policy and procedures regarding the protection of human participants and the proper care and use of animals, and to certify to the Office of the Provost that any research project or activity involving human participants or animal subjects has been reviewed and approved by the IRB.
+- To advise the Office of the Chief Academic Officer of the university’s compliance with federal guidelines and inform the university policy and procedures regarding the protection of human participants, and to certify to the Office of Academic Affairs that any research project or activity involving human participants has been reviewed and approved by the IRB.

-This board is to review all research involving human participants or animals, and all other activities that even in part involve such research, regardless of sponsorship, if one or more of the following apply:
+This board is to review all research involving human participants, and all other activities that even in part involve such research, regardless of sponsorship, if one or more of the following apply:

 - The research is sponsored by this institution, or